Inspection and Testing of Electron Beam and Laser Welds

 Autofocus and Image Stitching

 At high levels of magnification a microscope has a very limited focal plane, which makes it difficult to see the entire weld in continuous focus.
 The Keyence autofocuses across the various focal planes, shooting a series of high resolution digital snapshots that are then stitched together at pixel level into a composite 3D image of the part or the weld.
-The final composited image can be digitally rotated, enlarged, sectioned and otherwise thoroughly manipulated and examined across 3 axes.
+The final composited image can be digitally rotated, enlarged, sectioned and otherwise thoroughly manipulated and examined across 3 axis.
 Additionally, as the Keyence focuses across the various planes of the workpiece, it stores depth information that is precisely correlated to points on the image.
 The result is that not only can our inspectors find microscopic anomalies on a weld or part, they can accurately measure those anomalies down to microns.
 Is it a scratch or a crack?
 The Keyence allows us to answer that question with a number.

 Often a weld sample, especially one sectioned for destructive testing, is highly machined and reflective, resulting in glare, which washes out details and complicates the inspection.
 Further, the visibility of surface textures is highly dependent on the angle of incidence of the light illuminating the part or weld.
 The Keyence solves these issues with a very effective glare reduction algorithm and precise control of light direction in terms of intensity, direction and color temperature.
 The weld inspector can adjust the lighting as the part is initially fixtured for the inspection, and, amazingly, the lighting can be further adjusted AFTER the digital image is captured.
 So, not only can the image be moved and rotated, the angle, intensity and color of the light can be fully controlled after the fact to further reveal details and textures.
 The result is the most comprehensive inspection of precision welded parts in the industry.